jromers/k8s-ol-howto/ingress_loadbalancer/README.md

-# How-to: Using Ingress and Load balancer with Oracle Linux and Kubernetes
+# How-to: Install Ingress and Load balancer for on-premise Oracle Linux and Kubernetes

 In this how-to guide I’ll describe the configuration steps to setup an Ingress controller and software load balancer for a Kubernetes cluster.
 This configuration can be used in Kubernetes demos or even in small proof of concept installations where you do not have a load balancer provided by a cloud service provider.